10 days from £2085pp plus international flights.

 The bird watching starts on your first full day in Nepal, as you travel out to Phulchowki Hill, the highest point in the Kathmandu Valley.
 Long popular with bird watchers, this area is blessed with abundant bird life including thrushes, warblers, tits, woodpeckers and eagles, and makes an exciting beginning to the holiday.

 Chitwan awaits!
 With over 500 bird species, your two days here will be busy and rewarding, with chances to spot rare and threatened creature such as the Bengal florican and several type of vultures.
-You'll explore on foot and on elephant back, giving you a different vantage point, and you'll also have a jeep drive to seek out one horned rhinos and Bengal tigers, some of the park's most famous residents.
+You'll explore on foot and you'll also have a jeep drive to seek out one-horned rhinos and Bengal tigers, some of the park's most famous residents.

 Your flight lands at Kathmandu airport today where a representative meets you for the short drive to your hotel, Kantipur Temple House.
 Relax in the garden, one of the courtyards or on the rooftop terrace.
 This afternoon a walking tour of the city has been arranged, to show you some of the main sites and help you get your bearings.
 Return to the hotel for dinner, a choice of local Nepali, Indian, Chinese, Thai or western cuisine.
 Dinner